If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Legs

 Unlike women, men tend not to store much fat in their legs.
 Thus, as your body composition changes for the better, your thighs will be one of the first areas to lean out.
-You’ll quickly begin to see some separation between your quadriceps muscles and notice that your thighs don’t rub against one another as much while walking.

-Why Is Stubborn Fat so Stubborn?
+Why Is Stubborn Fat Hard to Lose?

 Why?